 Niantic have revealed that upwards of 400,000 players took part in Dortmund, Chicago and Yokosuka, which is not to shabby.
 Granted, Poke-mania has subsided significantly since the early days, when a single city could've provided these numbers.

 Nevertheless, Pokemon GO still rakes in the sort of profit that would put many other games to shame.
 Pokemon Quest ain't doing too bad either while the rest of the world is intent on getting Pokemon: Let's Go, Eevee and Pikachu.
-There's even a bundle with a delightful colour-matched Switch you'll see today.
+There's even a with a delightful colour-matched Switch you'll see today.

 The company proudly announced that they've seen an uptake in Pokemon GO playing and trading, by as much as 35 per cent since May 2018.
 In fact, most of the revenue being made from AR games is solely down to the fuzzy little things.